pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 draft: false
 ---

-As part of my decision to start to record birds this year, I also decided to try start recording migrating birds over my apartment in central Stockholm.
+As part of my decision to start recording birds this year, I also decided to try start recording migrating birds over my apartment in central Stockholm.
 Yeah, I know I should have better things to do, but this is fun.
 Bear with me!
 This summer I bought a small [Sony PCM A10](https://www.sony.co.uk/electronics/voice-recorders/pcm-a10)